Buying a new build: Everything you need to know

 How long does it take to buy a new build?

-Off-plan properties (homes that haven’t been built yet) can of course see you waiting much longer.
-Ask the developer how long they expect the project to take.
-Some developers will go from laying their first brick to handing over the keys within 3-6 months.
-Other projects take much longer.
+Off-plan properties (homes that haven’t been built yet) can of course see you waiting much longer, so it's worth asking the developer how long they expect the project to take.
+Some developers will go from laying their first brick to handing over the keys within 3-6 months, while other projects take much longer.

 If you reserve a property and the completion date keeps getting pushed back, you may have to apply for a new mortgage.
 This is because most mortgage offers are only valid within a specified time frame.
 If this happens, a mortgage broker can help you submit a new application quickly and with as little stress as possible.